3-manifolds/SnapPy/doc-source/installing.rst

  tar xfz SnapPy.tar.gz; cd SnapPy sage -python setup.py install

-The graphics features may or may not work, depending on how Tkinter was configured within Sage, but everything else will work fine.
+The graphicial features may or may not work, depending on how Tkinter was configured within Sage, but everything else should work fine.

 Windows
 -------------------